RaiZiStyle/Musializer/README.md

 `fft.c` : An example on how to implement FFT.
 Cf Vertasium Video
 `build.sh` : Script to build with or without the debug info for `musializer`
 `*.ogg` : Sample of soung found on the internet.
+`.vscode/` : Folder for Vscode to launch the `build.sh` and debug the ELF

 ## Todo :